Unbreakable smart lock devastated to discover screwdrivers exist

 That, by the way, is not one of the three flaws.

-The first major flaw was into the way it used Bluetooth to lock and unlock.
-Andrew Tierney aka cybergibbons reviewed the lock for Pen Test Partners and it took him less than hour to find a way of opening every single Tapplock.
+The first major flaw was in the way it used Bluetooth to lock and unlock.
+Andrew Tierney, aka cybergibbons, reviewed the lock for Pen Test Partners, and it took him less than hour to find a way to open every single Tapplock.

 If you use ‘smart’ Bluetooth locks, you're asking to be burgledREAD MORE

 How is that possible?
-Well, it turns out the lock broadcast its own Bluetooth MAC address, unencrypted, and uses that MAC address to cvalculate a key used to lock and unlock the device.
+Well, it turns out the lock broadcast its own Bluetooth MAC address over the airwaves, and uses that MAC address to calculate a key used to lock and unlock the device.

 Tierney cracked the system disturbingly quickly: "It upper cases the BLE MAC address and takes an MD5 hash.
 The 0-7 characters are key1, and the 16-23 are the serial number."
 The upshot?
-He was able to write a script, port it to an Android app, and open any Tapplock using his phone, taking less than two seconds.
+He was able to write a script, port it to an Android app, and open any nearby Tapplock wirelessly using his phone and Bluetooth, taking less than two seconds each time.

 "This level of security is completely unacceptable," he complained.
 "Consumers deserve better, and treating your customers like this is hugely disrespectful.
 To be honest, I am lost for words."

-The problem was so bad that Tierney informed the company about it and gave it seven days before he went public with the fundamental flaw.
-Just hours before the deadline was up, Tapplock put out a security notice warning that everyone needed to upgrade their lock's firmware "to get the latest protection."
+The problem was so bad that Tierney informed the manufacturer, and gave it seven days before he went public with the fundamental flaw.
+Just hours before the deadline was up, Tapplock put out a security advisory warning that everyone needed to upgrade their lock's firmware "to get the latest protection."

 "This patch addresses several Bluetooth/communication vulnerabilities that may allow unauthorised users to illegal gain access," the company noted.
 But Tierney notes that it doesn't mention that literally anyone can open any lock that doesn't have the firmware updated.